datavana/graphim/README.md

   Also used for settings, see the settings.default.py.
 - **container**: Docker files for docker compose setups.

+In case server processing is needed, mature Python scripts, later, can be integrated into the [Datavana Databoard service](https://databoard.uni-muenster.de/).
+The Databoard service provides an API that can be accessed by the web apps or other applications such as Epigraf or Facepager.

 ## Getting started with ImageNetMaker

+The app is deployed using GitHub Pages.
+You can access it online at [https://datavana.github.io/graphim](https://datavana.github.io/graphim)

+For local development:

 1. Clone the repository
 2. Open the file docs/index.html in you browser
 3. Process some images
 4. See the source code of docs/src/index.html.

-This app is deployed using GitHub Pages.
-You can access it online at [https://datavana.github.io/graphim](https://datavana.github.io/graphim)

 ## Getting started with Gephi Lite

 1. Go to https://gephi.org/gephi-lite/
    and open a gexf file containing the attribute inm_imgdataurl.
-3. Click the color palette button (left sidebar), scroll down to the Images section and select "inm_imgdataurl" as image source
+3. Click the color palette button (left sidebar), scroll down to the Images section and
+   select the attribute containing data url encoded images as image source
 4. Zoom into the network to see the images.
 Zoom out again for the next step.
 5. Click the layout button (left sidebar, last icon), select ForceAtlas2, click Guess settings and start